mmailhos/mathieumailhos.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I'm a software engineer even though I am more often refered as 'DevOps'.
+<p>I'm a software engineer even though I am more often refered as <i>DevOps</i>.
 On the tech side, my passion is to develop a product, starting from scratch, up to its delivery on the market.
-What I prefer the most is the infrastructure part and to answer performance and scalability potential issues.</p>
+My favorite part is building the infrastructure, hands-on the systems and answering performance and scalability challenges.</p>

-<p>Nevertherless, I have what people call the 'millenial' spirit.
+<p>Besides that, I have what people call the <i>millenial</i> spirit.
 Making an
-impact and learning on a daily basis are the two things that matters the most to me.
-I love being part of business and marketting discussions, always trying to bring "out of the box" ideas, to challenge points of view in the purpose of keep moving forward.</p>
+impact and learning on a daily basis are the two things that matter the most to me.
+I love being involved in business and marketing discussions, always trying to bring <i>out of the box</i> ideas, to challenge points of view in the purpose of keep moving forward.</p>

+<p> I believe that the only way to make an actual disruptive product is to
+mix creativity and open-mindedness with strong technical skills </p>

 <h2>Skills</h2>